 For answers to questions on the TTP program, contact the Program Director at (973) 624-1400.
-For answers to questions on the Chemical Technology A.A.S. degree program, call the Division at (973) 877-3430 or Admissions at (973) 877-1941.
+For answers to questions on the Chemical Technology A.A.S. degree program, call the Division at (973) 877-3430.

 - Demonstrate mastery of the fundamental concepts of chemistry and physics; - Perform qualitative, quantitative, and instrumental analysis of raw and finished products using standard tools and equipment; - Use the computer for collecting and assessing laboratory data and for preparing reports; - Demonstrate knowledge of quality control standards: - Offer operational assistance in solving technical problems; and - Enhance employability in the chemical industry workforce.